daolanfler/zero2prod/README.md

 another attach strategy - seed the user's browser with a **known** session token **before** they log in, wait for authentication to happen and, boom, you are in!.
 [rotating the session token when the user logs in](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html#renew-the-session-id-after-any-privilege-level-change)

+A Typed Interface To Session
+It works when the state is very simple, but it quickly degrades into a mess if you have several routes accessing the same data - how can you be sure that you updateded all of them when you want to evolve the schema?
+How do we prevent a key typo from causing a production outage?

+Tests can help, but we can use the type system to make the problem go away entirely.
+We will build a strongly-typed API on top of `Session` to access and modify the state - no more string keys and type casting in our request handlers.